Terms and Conditions of Supply

 20.1 Notices under this Contract shall be in writing and sent by hand, courier, registered post, first class post, or facsimile, to the address of the other party (or any other address, which a party by notice states for this purpose).

-20.2 Notices shall be deemed to have been received: if sent by hand, courier or registered post, on delivery; if sent by post, on the second day from but excluding the day of posting if sent to an address in the United Kingdom; and if sent by facsimile, on completion of uninterrupted transmission.
+20.2 Notices shall be deemed to have been received: if sent by hand, courier or registered post, on delivery; if sent by post, on the second day from but excluding the day of posting if sent to an address in the United Kingdom.

 21.1 The Supplier may transfer its rights and obligations under a Contract to another organisation, but this will not affect the Customer’s rights or obligations under these Terms.